schastny/shortcuts/outlook.md

 Alt+Arrows <br /> Alt+PgUp/PgDown <br /> Ctrl+./,  | Select the previous next message, keeping the focus in the reading pane Ctrl+Y  | Jump to a Folder
 Ctrl+Shift+1-9  | Define your custom quick steps to quickly file a message to a folder and mark it as read or flagged
+  | To set up a "jump to next unread" shortcut, see the instructions here

 ###Jumping between folders
 Key  | Meaning